WATT UL AB1 MONO BLOC 2014

 4. Turn on power amp.

 5. Watch each and make sure all 6 have heaters glowing.
+Notice

-6. Leds will begin to change brightness after 20 seconds and then
+6. LEDs will begin to change brightness after 20 seconds and then

 some will turn off,

-After 30 seconds you may see only 3 leds of the 6 alight.
+After 30 seconds you may see only 3 LEDs of the 6 alight.

-7. Adjust one pot until you see the two nearest leds glow equally
+7. Adjust one pot until you see the two nearest LEDs glow equally

-Then adjust the next pot and the next until you see all leds
+Then adjust the next pot and the next until you see all LEDs

 The amp is ready to go.
 For those worried about the real tube